rajboopathiking/ICR-identity/README.md

 # Data Preparation

 Prepare sample identity documents by placing them in the sample_documents/ directory.
 Each document should be a high-resolution image.
-## ICR Model

-Use the provided pre-trained ICR model to recognize characters from identity documents.
-Refer to icr_model_demo.ipynb notebook for a step-by-step example.
 ## User Interface

 Implement a user interface to upload and process identity documents.
 Refer to the user_interface/ directory for an example web-based interface.